ianrastall/text-utils/tutorials/ada/tutorial-ada-01.md

-# 1. Ada Programming: Introduction to the Language of Reliability
+# 1\.
+Introduction To Ada Programming

 Ada is a high-integrity programming language designed for applications where reliability, maintainability, and efficiency are paramount.
 Born from military requirements and refined over four decades, Ada provides unparalleled compile-time verification and runtime protection.
 This introduction explores Ada's unique philosophy, core strengths, and why it remains a valuable choice for robust software development across diverse domains.
 Whether you're building embedded systems for consumer electronics, real-time data processing applications, or large-scale enterprise software, Ada's disciplined approach helps prevent common programming errors before they reach production.